TGHuybu/TGHuybu/README.md

 being able to use my skills and knowledge with computer and algorithms to study the universe!

 ## 🔭 About my work
-I'm currently a remote astrophysics research assistant, where I help in data acquisition, computation and visual data analysis in projects involving spiral galaxies morphology/structure (and black holes?).
+I am currently a remote astrophysics research assistant, where I help in data acquisition, computation and visual data analysis in projects involving spiral galaxies morphology/structure (and black holes?).

 ## 🛠 My skill set
 ### Technical